prikhi/hs-notifications/README.md

 ### Removing Notifications

-You can click notifications to remove them, or press `Mod4-Ctrl-w` to remove the oldest.
+You can click notifications to remove them, press `Mod4-Ctrl-w` to remove the oldest, or press `Mod4-Ctrl-Shift-w` to remove them all.

 Removing a notification updates the window list, re-adjusts the positions of windows below it, & adds its `NotificationID` to the removal queue.